 The Chicago River is a winding, wonderful and wacky body of water.
-It flows backwards, right through the heart of Chicago, linking Lake Michigan to the Mississippi to the Gulf of Mexico.
-Not only does it get dyed bright green on St. Patrick’s Day (fingers crossed we see this again in 2021), but it also has its own incredible, iconic bridges that open and close to traffic, as well as its very own troupe of water taxis.
-Set out on your own adventure and feel its magic.
+It flows backward, piercing the heart of Chicago, linking Lake Michigan to the Mississippi to the Gulf of Mexico.
+Not only does it get dyed bright green on St. Patrick’s Day (thumbs up to the city for the sneak-attack dying this year), but it has its own incredible, iconic bridges that open and close to traffic, as well as its very own troupe of water taxis.
+Set out on an adventure and feel its magic.
 Here are kid-friendly ways to go explore (and tick some items off your Chicago-themed scavenger hunt).

 Go on a lightening-fast cruise